 Get Help from the Law Offices of Craig L. Cook

 Have you been diagnosed with non-Hodgkin lymphoma or another closely related blood cancer following exposure to Roundup?
 Pursue the compensation you deserve.
-To schedule a free consultation with the Law Offices of Craig L. Cook, please call 479-783-8000 (Fort Smith) or 918-912-2132 (Tulsa) or send us a message online.
+To schedule a free consultation with the Law Offices of Craig L. Cook, please call 479-783-8000 (Fort Smith), 918-912-2132 (Tulsa), or 479-455-2210 (Fayetteville) or send us a message online.